Create a clean heart in me, O God:

 St. Paul clearly intends to tell the Colossians that the righteousness required for their justification before God is one that must be intrinsic of the believer by the efficacy of God's grace produced for all by Christ alone.
 There is absolutely no indication that the righteousness they must hold to their credit is one totally alien and extrinsic of themselves.
 If this were the case, there would be no point for the apostle to exhort the community to "clothe themselves with love and a new self."
 It would have made more sense for him to assure them that the filthy garments of their old selves have been covered by the clean and spotless garment of the unblemished Lamb, and leave it at that without any further specifications on what it takes for a person to be inherently righteous and reckoned as just in God's sight.

 We have been called to actively participate in our redemption and have a real share in the divine life by the sanctifying grace of God.
 Christ is "in" us, and through his Spirit he works in and through us who truly believe and hope in him by exercising our faith in charity and grace leading a life of holiness.
-Our Lord does not merely shelter us from God's justice by diverting His entire attention from us wretched sinners to only him while taking all the credit in our helpless and totally unworthy behalf.
+Our Lord does not merely shelter us from God's justice by diverting His entire attention away from us wretched sinners to only him who is supposedly taking all the credit in our helpless and totally unworthy behalf.
 What Christ alone has merited for us is the grace that only he can produce by his passion, death, and resurrection.
-What the righteous believer can merit for themselves or for others is in and through Christ’s merits.
+What the righteous believer can merit for themselves or for others is an increase in sanctification and charity in and through Christ’s merits.

 If then you were raised with Christ, seek those things which are above, where Christ is,